SBoudrias/Inquirer.js/README.md

 Take `type`, `name`, `message`, `choices`[, `default`, `filter`] properties.
 (Note that default must the choice `index` in the array)

-Note the `choice` object will take an extra parameter called `key` for the `expand` prompt.
+Note that the `choice` object will take an extra parameter called `key` for the `expand` prompt.
 This parameter must be a single (lowercased) character.
-Note that the `h` option is added by the prompt and shouldn't be defined by the user.
+The `h` option is added by the prompt and shouldn't be defined by the user.

 See `examples/expand.js` for a running example.